-QVC.com will offer a curated assortment of eclipse-themed merchandise, like telescopes and sun and moon products.
-Further details will be released closer to Aug.
-21.
+QVC.com is offering a "Reach for the Stars" curated assortment of eclipse-themed merchandise, like telescopes and sun and moon products.
+Seventy celestial items, including several available on Easy Payments, are featured.

 Are you the seafaring type?
 As the moon cruises over the sun, you’ll be able to view the spectacle from the ocean - on Royal Caribbean’s seven-night Total Eclipse Cruise.

 Royal Caribbean promises “the best view” of the solar eclipse on the second day of the voyage.
-There will be “special celestial activities” aboard the Oasis of the Seas, including a DNCE concert with a surprise guest.
+There will be “special celestial activities” aboard the Oasis of the Seas, including a DNCE concert with "Total Eclipse of the Heart" singer Bonnie Tyler.
 Other events include enrichment lectures for adults and interactive science activities for children.

 The ship leaves Sunday, Aug.
 20, from Orlando, Florida’s Port Canaveral, so you can swing by the Kennedy Space Center before you head out to sea.
 Bookings start at $2,369 as of Aug.
 7.